ralna/GALAHAD/doc/Julia/rst-dir/slls_functions.rst

 		- is a one-dimensional array of size m and type T that holds the constant term $b$ in the residuals.
 The i-th component of ``b``, i = 1, ... , o, contains $b_i$.

 	*
+		- sigma

+		- is a scalar of type T that holds the non-negative regularization weight $\sigma \geq 0$.

+	*
 		- x

 		- is a one-dimensional array of size n and type T that holds the values $x$ of the optimization variables.
 The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

+	*
+		- y

+		- is a one-dimensional array of size m and type T that holds the values $y$ of the Lagrange multipliers.
+The i-th component of ``y``, i = 1, ... , o, contains $y_ji.

 	*
 		- z